-The estimated program cost for 3 weeks is $4,471*.
-This includes program administration fees, 3 credits, rail pass, hotel accommodation, excursions and site visits, and emergency medical and accident insurance.
+The estimated program cost for 3 weeks is $4,890*.
+This includes international airfare, program administration fees, 3 credits, rail pass, hotel accommodation, excursions and site visits, and emergency medical and accident insurance.

 *Program cost based on 4 students

-The program cost for 6 weeks is $4,983*.
-This includes program administration fees, 3 credits, rail pass, hotel accommodation, excursions and site visits, host family placement, Fukuoka trains costs, Kumamoto entries, and emergency medical and accident insurance.
+The program cost for 6 weeks is $5,555*.
+This includes international airfare, program administration fees, 3 credits, rail pass, hotel accommodation, excursions and site visits, host family placement, Fukuoka trains costs, Kumamoto entries, and emergency medical and accident insurance.

 *Program cost based on 4 students

-Cost DOES NOT include passport, transportation to gateway airport, international airfare, meals, textbooks, and personal spending.
+Cost DOES NOT include passport, transportation to gateway airport, meals, textbooks, and personal spending.
 Out-of-pocket estimated costs: $2850-$3000

 Students who withdraw prior to the first deposit, and have already made payment(s), will receive a full refund (minus the non-refundable $50 application fee).
 Students who withdraw on or after the date of the first deposit will be financially responsible for a $115 Education Abroad administrative fee and all non-recoverable expenses.
 Non-recoverable expenses include anything UW-Platteville has paid for on behalf of the participant and is unable to recover from an organization or vendor.
 Students who withdraw on or after the program start date will be financially responsible for the entire program fee.